 What are the laws that govern Emotional Support Animals?

 There are several laws that pertain to these animals and, while it may seem inconvenient in some cases, these laws are in place to protect you and your support animal and your rights.
 From Airports to Restaurants, you need to know where you can (and cannot) take your Emotional Support Animal.
-Although some of these instances may have restrictions that keep you from bringing an Emotional Support Animal inside an establishment, most of the regulations are support animal friendly.
+Although some of these instances may have restrictions that keep you from bringing an Emotional Support Animal inside an establishment, most of the regulations are emotional support animal friendly.

 One thing to bear in mind when considering Emotional Support Animals is how they are classified in your city.
 This article focuses on the Emotional Support Animal regulations for Washington, D.C. and, while some regulations are at a Federal level, others may be localized and differ from the regulations in your own region.
 Please be sure to check your own local and state regulations regarding Emotional Support Animals as opposed to Service Animals, as they do differ in many areas.